-At present the crisis has, to a considerable extent, washed away the economic basis of "prosperity" for the upper strata of the working class as well.
-The manoeuvring possibilities for the bourgeoisie have become narrower.
-The A.F. of L. began to lead strikes, e.g., in the first strike wave of 1933 it led 49 per cent., and in the second wave 63 per cent. of all the strikers.
-The A.F. of L. penetrated into the most important branches of industry (motor-car, steel, metal, chemical, etc.), and began to organise the workers on a mass scale.
-During the last year, for example, it increased its membership by over 1,500,000 with a tendency to further growth.
-The United Mine Workers of America alone grew to 300,000 members, covering almost 85 per cent. of the workers in this industry in the U.S.A.
-The composition of the A.F. of L. and its structure has changed to a great extent.
-About 800,000 of its new members in very important industries are united in the above-mentioned "Federal locals," organised on a factory basis, and do not belong to craft unions, comprising, in the main, a militant force.
-And the old members of the A.F. of L. are also moving leftwards.
-Not only the "Federal locals," but the workers in many of the ordinary A.F. of L. unions have done good work in the strike struggles, especially the recent ones.
-The very fact that the independent unions have grown as organisations outside the A.F. of L. also indicates that these masses are growing more revolutionary (and also shows that we do not always find the road leading to them).
-But these independent unions have grown into a big force, with 300,000 members, and have thus become an important factor in the workingclass movement in the U.S.A.
-In the first strike wave they led 16 per cent. of all the strikes, and in the second, 18 per cent.
-The company unions, a fascist form which, from the capitalist viewpoint, should provide a mass basis for fascism, have grown in the last year from 1,200,000 to 5,000,000 members in the decisive branches of industry.
-It suffices to state that 85 per cent. of the workers in the steel industry, and not less than 50 per cent. on the railroads, are compelled to belong to these company unions.
+At present the crisis has to quite an extent washed away the economic basis of "prosperity" for the upper strata of the working class as well.
+The maneuvering possibilities for the bourgeoisie have become narrower.
+The A.F. of L. began to lead strikes, e.g., in the first strike wave of 1933, it led 49 per cent, and in the second wave-63 per cent of all the strikers.
+The A.F. of L. penetrated into the important branches of industry (automobile, steel, metal, chemical, etc.), and began to organize the workers on a mass scale.
+During the last year, for example, it increased its membership by over 1,500,-000, with a tendency for further growth.
+United Mine Workers of America alone grew to 300,000 members, covering almost 85 per cent of the workers in this industry in the U.S.A.
+The composition of the A.F. of L. and its structure have changed to a great extent.
+About 800,000 of its new members in very important industries are united in the above-mentioned Federal locals, organized on a factory basis, and do not belong to craft unions, comprising in the main a militant force.
+And the old members of the A.F. of L. are also moving Leftwards.
+Not only the Federal locals, but the workers in many of the ordinary A.F. of L. unions have done good work in the strike struggles, especially the recent ones.
+The very fact that the independent unions have grown as organizations outside the A.F. of L., also indicates that these masses are growing more revolutionary (and also shows that we do not always find the road leading to them).
+But these independent unions have grown into a big force, with 300,000 members, and have thus become an important factor in the working class movement in the U.S.A.
+In the first strike wave they led 16 per cent of all the strikes, and in the second, 18 per cent.
+The company unions, which are a fascist form, which, as the bourgeoisie view them, should play the role of providing a mass basis in the process of fascization, have grown in the last year from 1,200,-000 to 5,000,000 members in the decisive branches of industry.
+It is sufficient to state that 85 per cent of the workers in the steel industry and not less than 50 per cent of the workers on the railroads are compelled to belong to these company unions.
 The mass of the workers are against such unions.
-Proof of this is to be found in the large number of strikes which are clearly directed against them.
-Forced into these organisations, the workers show great initiative in searching for and using various forms of struggle so as to set up their class organisations in place of them.
-Experience, especially recently, has shown many interesting facts in this regard (the election of open militants in company unions in the steel mill in Mckeesport, Pa., at the Shenango Steel plant in Sharpsville, Ohio, etc.).
-The exceptionally great mass character of these unions, built on a factory basis, and the militant moods of the workers, show the necessity (and the great possibilities) for concentrating revolutionary forces and activity inside them to win over their members to the side of the class struggle.
+Proof of this is to be found in the large number of strikes, which are clearly directed against them.
+Forced into these organizations, the workers show great initiative in searching for and using various forms of struggle so as to set up their class organizations in place of them.
+Experience, especially recently, has given many interesting facts in this regard (the election of open militants in company unions in the steel mill in McKeesport, Pa., at the Shenango steel plant in Sharpeville, Ohio, etc.).
+The exceptionally mass character of these unions which are built on the factory basis and the militant moods of the workers, show the necessity of and the great possibilities for concentrating revolutionary forces and activity inside these organizations, in order to win over their members to the side of the class struggle.